PLC Ladder Programming Training Course

 Introduction to AI in Smart Factories and Industrial Automation

-This instructor-led, live training (available online or onsite) is designed for beginner-level decision-makers and technical leads who wish to gain a strategic and practical introduction to leveraging AI in smart factory environments.
+This instructor-led, live training session (available online or onsite) is designed for decision-makers and technical leads at the beginner level who seek a strategic and practical introduction to utilizing AI within smart factory environments.

 - Grasp the fundamental principles of AI and machine learning.

-- Recognize key AI applications in manufacturing and automation.
+- Recognize key AI applications in manufacturing and automation sectors.

 - Examine how AI facilitates predictive maintenance, quality control, and process optimization.